Canadian police discriminated against mother of slain Indigenous man, watchdog says

 RCMP Commissioner Brenda Lucki faced calls to resign last year after she said that while she believed there was “unconscious bias” in the force, she was “struggling” to define systemic racism.
 She later reversed herself, issuing a statement in which she said systemic racism exists within the RCMP.

-Alfredo Bangloy, acting commanding officer of the Saskatchewan RCMP, says the force has implemented 16 of the 17 recommendations made in the watchdog’s report and is on track to implement the remaining recommendations by April 1.
+Alfredo Bangloy, acting commanding officer of the Saskatchewan RCMP, says the force has implemented 16 of the 17 recommendations made in the watchdog’s report that fall within its authority and is on track to implement the remaining recommendations by April 1.

+But the National Police Federation, the union representing some 20,000 RCMP officers, said the watchdog’s report “dismisses or outright ignores central facts and evidence” and demonstrates “a bias” against RCMP members.
+The statement was greeted with fury by Boushie’s family and Indigenous leaders.

+“We’ve been living with bias for decades,” said Bobby Cameron, chief of the Federation of Sovereign Indigenous Nations, who called on the head of the union to resign.
+“Welcome to First Nations peoples’ lives, where it happens everyday.”

 The watchdog said the RCMP’s investigation into Boushie’s death was “generally professional and reasonable,” but it also noted several failures.
 Lucki accepted most of the findings, including that officers discriminated against Boushie’s family.

 On the night of his death, RCMP officers showed up at his mother’s home, “some with weapons at the ready,” the commission said.
-After they told Debbie Baptiste that her son was dead, they told her to “get it together” and questioned her sobriety, going so far as to small her breath.
+After they told Baptiste that her son was dead, they told her to “get it together” and questioned her sobriety, going so far as to smell her breath.

 “Not only were these words and actions insensitive,” the commission wrote, “they are also linked to a stereotypical understanding of Indigenous peoples.”